Educating your child at home (Elective Home Education)

 In making the decision whether or not to electively home educate, it may be helpful to consider these questions:

-- What are the long-term education goals for your child/ Children?
+- What are the long-term education goals for your child or children?

 - Why are you considering electing to educate your child/children at home?